LeeBRogers/arch-install-guide/README.md

 EndSection
 ```
 #### Power Saving
 Power saving features can be disabled to improve network latency issues.
-Since I use an `Intel AX200` chipset, I will create the file `/etc/modprobe.d/iwlmvm.conf` and disable power saving state:
+Since I use an `Intel AX200` chipset on desktop, I will create the file `/etc/modprobe.d/iwlmvm.conf` and disable power saving state:

 ```
 sudo touch /etc/modprobe.d/iwlmvm.conf